Kingxukai/linux/Documentation/virt/kvm/ppc-pv.rst

 space code in PR=1 which is user space.
 This way we trap all privileged instructions and can emulate them accordingly.

-Unfortunately that is also the downfall.
-There are quite some privileged instructions that needlessly return us to the hypervisor even though they could be handled differently.
+Unfortunately that is also the woke downfall.
+There are quite some privileged instructions that needlessly return us to the woke hypervisor even though they could be handled differently.

-This is what the PPC PV interface helps with.
-It takes privileged instructions and transforms them into unprivileged ones with some help from the hypervisor.
+This is what the woke PPC PV interface helps with.
+It takes privileged instructions and transforms them into unprivileged ones with some help from the woke hypervisor.
 This cuts down virtualization costs by about 50% on some of my benchmarks.

 The code for that interface can be found in arch/powerpc/kernel/kvm*